lingoda/b2b-crosslogin-bundle/README.md

     issuer: 'https://your-issuer.com'
     # this overrides the value from LexikJWTAuthenticationBundle configuration, only for the cross-bundle JWT token,
     # and it will not affect other tokens generated via LexikJWTAuthenticationBundle
-    token_ttl: 30 # in seconds; make it as short as possible, to minimize the risk of token theft
+    token_ttl: 5 # in seconds; make it as short as possible, to minimize the risk of token theft; Maximum allowed value is 10, minimum is 1; Default and recommended value is 5
 ```
 !!!
 For security reasons, the `audience` of a generated token on one app has to match the `issuer` of the other app,
 and vice versa.
 Tokens that do not match this requirement will be rejected.